MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-passkey-fido2.md

 - Create a custom authentication strength

 The following steps show how to create a custom authentication strength Conditional Access policy that allows passkey sign-in for only a specific security key model or passkey provider.
-For a list of FIDO2 providers, see [Current FIDO2 hardware vendor partners](concept-fido2-hardware-vendor.md#current-partners).
+For a list of FIDO2 providers, see [FIDO2 security keys eligible for attestation with Microsoft Entra ID](/entra/identity/authentication/concept-fido2-hardware-vendor).

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a Conditional Access Administrator.
 1. Browse to **Protection** > **Authentication methods** > **Authentication strengths**.